amplitude/amplitude-docs/content/collections/funnel-analysis/funnel-analysis-how-filters-work.md

 ![group-by_events.png](/output/img/funnel-analysis/group-by-events-png.png)

 The *Group-by* here looks at users' property values for `Genre_Type` at the time their `Favorite Song or Video` events are triggered, and shows how they converted through the remaining events of the funnel.

 For example, a user that has a `Pop` property value for `Genre_Type` at the time their `Favorite Song or Video` event was triggered will show up under the `Pop` property bar for the `Play Song or Video` event as well.

+{{partial:admonition type='note'}}
-**NOTE:** If users in your funnel can complete the steps multiple times, this method will take the first occurrence of each event and bucket the user for the value on that event.
+If users in your funnel can complete the steps multiple times, this method will take the first occurrence of each event and bucket the user for the value on that event.
+{{/partial:admonition}}

 This three-step funnel is grouped by Step 2's event property, `item_id`: